-- The noise generated by the driver amplifier needs to be kept as low as possible in order to preserve the SNR and transition noise performance of the AD7683.
-Note that the AD7683 has a noise much lower than most other 16-bit ADCs and, therefore, can be driven by a noisier op amp while preserving the same or better system performance.
-The noise coming from the driver is filtered by the AD7683 analog input circuit 1-pole, low-pass filter made by R{IN} and C{IN} or by the external filter, if one is used. - For ac applications, the driver needs to have a THD performance suitable to that of the AD7683.
-Figure 15 shows the THD versus frequency that the driver should exceed. - For multichannel multiplexed applications, the driver amplifier and the AD7683 analog input circuit must be able to settle for a full-scale step of the capacitor array at a 16-bit level (0.0015%).
-In the amplifier's data sheet, settling at 0.1% to 0.01% is more commonly specified.
+- The noise generated by the driver amplifier needs to be kept as low as possible to preserve the SNR and transition noise performance of the AD7683.
+Note that the AD7683 has a noise figure much lower than most other 16-bit ADCs and, therefore, can be driven by a noisier op amp while preserving the same or better system performance.
+The noise coming from the driver is filtered by the AD7683 analog input circuit, 1-pole, low-pass filter made by RIN and CIN or by the external filter, if one is used. - For ac applications, the driver needs to have a THD performance suitable to that of the AD7683.
+Figure 15 shows the THD vs. frequency that the driver should exceed. - For multichannel multiplexed applications, the driver amplifier and the AD7683 analog input circuit must be able to settle for a full-scale step of the capacitor array at a 16-bit level (0.0015%).
+In the amplifier data sheet, settling at 0.1% to 0.01% is more commonly specified.
 This could differ significantly from the settling time at a 16-bit level and should be verified prior to driver selection.

-Table 9.
+Table 10.
 Recommended Driver Amplifiers

-•

 Amplifier Typical Application

-AD8021 Very low noise and high frequency
+ADA4841 Very low noise and low power

-AD8022 Low noise and high frequency

 OP184 Low power, low noise, and low frequency

 AD8605, AD8615 5 V single-supply, low power

-AD8519 Small, low power, and low frequency
+AD8519 Low power and low frequency

 AD8031 High frequency and low power